wadester/asciidoc_notes/README.md

 [start=1]
 1. This is a new numbered list.
 2. And more list.
+3. Note, this will fail on GitHub....

 Files:
 ------

+This is spread out to support GitHub's conversion:

   docbook-xsl.css     from AsciiDoc -- downloaded

   Makefile            build example docs

   README.md           This file

-  sample_manpage.txt  sample UNIX man page from AsciiDoc examples sample_minidoc.txt  simple article for code docs template-man.txt    man template template.txt        doc template
+  sample_manpage.txt  sample UNIX man page from AsciiDoc examples

+  sample_minidoc.txt  simple article for code docs

+  template-man.txt    man template

+  template.txt        doc template